Prince Charles of Hesse-Kassel: Commander-in-chief of the Norwegian army

+Freemasonry

+Freemasonry gained official recognition in Denmark-Norway through Charles.
+He was the founder of numerous Masonic lodges and Master of the Chair of the four united Hamburg lodges of the Rite of Strict Observance, in which he held the office of coadjutor alongside the Grand Master, Duke Ferdinand von Braunschweig, and later took over his position.
+In 1796, Karl von Hessen succeeded Duke Ferdinand, who had died in 1792, as Grand Master and head of the “Rectified Scottish Rite” (name of the Strict Observance after the Wilhelmsbad Convention), a position he held until his death in 1836.

+After the Napoleonic Wars, he took the Masonic lodges Zur aufgehenden Morgenröte in Frankfurt am Main and Zu den vereinigten Freunden in Mainz, which were founded by the Grand Orient de France and consisted mainly of Jewish members, under his protection, granted them a new constitution, and even obtained a patent for the Christian Scottish High Degrees for the Zur aufgehenden Morgenröte lodge.
+In 1816 and 1817 was involved in the founding of multiple Lodges in Mainz, Bad Homburg and Frankfurt.
+He was deeply committed to the interests of “his” lodges in Frankfurt and Mainz.

+Charles was an alchemist and Rosicrucian with a keen interest in secret teachings.
+During the decline of Strict Observance after the Wilhelmsbad Masonic Convention from July 16 to September 1, 1782, he, like Duke Ferdinand of Brunswick, became one of the most important members of the Order of the Illuminati.
+He was also the Grand master of the Asiatic Brethren and a member of the Order of the Golden and Rosy Cross.

 Later life

 Charles was a remarkable patron of theater and opera.
 He had his own court theater in Schleswig, and he involved himself extensively in its operations.

-During the Napoleonic Wars, he was in command of the army which briefly occupied Hamburg and Lübeck in 1801.
+During the French Revolutionary Wars, he was in command of the army which briefly occupied Hamburg and Lübeck in 1801.

 On 25 January 1805, Charles was granted the title "Landgrave of Hesse" by his elder brother, who had assumed the higher dignity and title of Imperial Prince-Elector.

 In 1807, the manor and village of Gereby by the Schlei near Kappeln in Schwansen was renamed Carlsburg in honour of Prince Charles.
 Charles had purchased the property of Gereby in 1785, where he abolished serfdom in 1790.

 Following the death of his father's first cousin, prince Friedrich Wilhelm von Hessenstein, he inherited the estate of Panker in Holstein in 1808.

-In 1814, ather the dissolution of Denmark-Norway, he lost the position of commander-in-chief of the Norwegian army, but was appointed general field marshal of the Danish army.
+In 1814, after the dissolution of Denmark-Norway, he lost the position of commander-in-chief of the Norwegian army, but was appointed general field marshal of the Danish army.
 In 1816 he became Grand Commander of the Order of the Dannebrog.

 Prince Charles died on 17 August 1836 in the castle of Louisenlund in Güby, Schleswig.